partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: Momo-chan, you did it!

 Momo: Captain!
-Barley, are you?!
+Barkley, are you?!

 Clock: They will be all right.
 I have already checked on them.
 They have sustained injuries, but their lives are not in danger.